Frequently Asked Questions

 The demand for heroin is growing quickly as prescription opioids are becoming increasingly harder to find due to the government crackdown on the U.S. opioid crisis.
 A new and alarming trend of lacing heroin, cocaine and marijuana with black market fentanyl is responsible for the recent spike in lethal overdoses nationwide.
 Naloxone is used by first responders, paramedics, police officers and ER staffers to reverse opioid overdoses however, it has been found to have little to no success in reversing some overdoses caused by fentanyl laced drugs.

 SIGNS AND SYMPTOMS OF AN OPIOID OVERDOSE

 The use of heroin and misuse of prescription opioids can result in life threatening overdose.
-Overdose symptoms include respiratory failure (slow/shallow/absent breathing), confusion, impaired alertness, unresponsiveness and cold/clammy blue skin.
+Overdose symptoms include respiratory failure (slow/shallow/absent breathing), confusion, impaired alertness, slow or absent pulse, unresponsiveness and cold/clammy blue skin.

 **CALL 911 IMMEDIATELY if you suspect someone is experiencing an overdose.
 While awaiting emergency medical help to arrive, follow 911 instructions which may include keeping a conscious person alert, rolling an unconscious person on to their side in the event they begin to vomit, and performing CPR on a person who is not breathing and has no pulse.